Vietnam.vn - Nền tảng quảng bá Việt Nam

 The US media said this was the most serious fire in Los Angeles history.
 As of January 12, at least 24 people had died and more than 10,000 structures had been destroyed.

-However, the Getty Museum of Art, home to some of the most valuable artworks in Los Angeles, remained standing with minor damage, despite being directly in the path of the fire.
+However, the Getty Museum of Art, home to some of the most valuable artworks in Los Angeles, remained standing with little damage, despite being directly in the path of the fire.

 The museum consists of two buildings, the Getty Center and the Getty Villa, located about 10 miles apart, and houses valuable artifacts from Los Angeles.
-Both are located in California, where a serious wildfire has been raging since January 7.
+Both are located in California, where a serious wildfire has occurred since January 7.

-Getty Villa is in Pacific Palisades, one of the hardest hit areas, the other in Brentwood, an area threatened by fire, has been under evacuation orders since last Friday.
+The Getty Villa is in the Pacific Palisades area, one of the hardest hit areas, while the other is in Brentwood, an area threatened by fires, which have been under evacuation orders since last Friday.

 "We are deeply grateful for the tireless efforts and dedication of the Los Angeles Fire Department and other agencies," the museum said.